Frequently Asked Questions

 Beside the package price, what else do we need to budget?

-The intimate wedding package covers most items with a wedding, but it does not cover everything.
-Below are some other possible additional cost for you to budget (yes, we help make recommendations and referrals for other services):
+The intimate wedding package includes most items with a wedding, but it does not cover everything.
+Below are some other possible additional cost for you to budget (yes, we provide referrals & guidance to our clients, and include those details in our logistics):

 Can we write our own vows?
 What are the ceremonies like?

 Yes - this is quite common.
-You simply email those vows to your officiant before the cermeony.
-Alternately, many couples will write them in a Moleskin journal and bring it to the ceremony site.
+Simply email your vows to your officiant before the ceremeony.
+Alternately, many couples write vows in a Moleskin journal and bring it to the ceremony.
 At the appropriate time, the officiant will eloquently ask you to present your vows to each other.

 Can we have a moh and BM?

-Generally, most our intimate ceremonies do not have any attendants; some may have just one maid/matron of honor and one best man.
-If you do decide that you want a larger wedding party with choreographed entrances and exits, we can help arrange that.
-It does mean that a wedding rehearsal is required (otherwise, it can totally "flop", and we don't want that).
-You can choose a rehearsal the morning of the wedding (starting at $250 additional fee), or to do a rehearsal the afternoon prior (starting at $300 additional fee).
-This is the account for extra planning & choreographing, day-of coordination timing and travel time/expense.
-Of course, this is also highly dependent on the availability of the wedding venue.
-Other fees may apply (i.e. gondola or ski lift foot passes for rehearsals the day prior).
+If you do decide that you want a larger wedding party with choreographed entrances and exits, we can help arrange that too.
+It does mean that a wedding rehearsal is required (additional fee) - otherwise, it can totally "flop", and we don't want that.
+This is to account for extra planning & entrance/exit choreographing, day-of coordination timing and travel time/expense.

 How does this entire process work?

-We make the planning very easy with providing you guidance.
+We make the planning easy and stress-free with providing you years of experience and expert guidance.
 It goes in waves.
 Of course, the first step is to book the package, which is also synchronized with picking the date and ceremony site.
-If you are struggling with that, we recommend booking the Getting Started Colorado Site Report.
+If you are struggling with sites, we recommend booking the Getting Started Colorado Site Report.

 What do you do for a weather backup?